m-labs/artiq/doc/manual/core_device.rst

 ``device_map``
   If set, allows the core log to connect RTIO channels to device names and use device names as well as channel numbers in log output.
 A correctly formatted table can be automatically generated with :mod:`~artiq.frontend.artiq_rtiomap`, see :ref:`Utilities<rtiomap-tool>`.
 ``net_trace``
   If set to ``1``, will activate net trace (print all packets sent and received to UART and core log).
 This will considerably slow down all network response from the core.
-Not applicable for ARTIQ-Zynq (:ref:`zynq-devices`).
+Not applicable for ARTIQ-Zynq (see :ref:`Zynq devices <devices-table>`).
 ``panic_reset``
   If set to ``1``, core device will restart automatically.
 Not applicable for ARTIQ-Zynq.
 ``no_flash_boot``